Susannah Maria Cibber: Career, marriages and scandal

-Sadly Cibber's marriage was not a happy one.
-Her husband was reportedly abusive and a profligate spender, and even began selling off some of his wife's wardrobe and personal effects to deter creditors, though he also considerably refined her acting.
+Cibber's marriage was not a happy one.
+He was reportedly abusive and a profligate spender, and even began selling off some of his wife's wardrobe and personal effects to deter creditors.
 In order to pay rent, the Cibbers took in a wealthy tenant, William Sloper (who would later sit in Parliament for Great Bedwyn).
 The resultant relationship between these three people led to a notorious lawsuit in 1738, in which Cibber accused Sloper of "Assaulting, Ravishing and Carnally Knowing" his wife.
 Various versions of the scandal suggest that all three may have been involved in a ménage à trois.
 One account states that Cibber forced his wife at gunpoint to sleep with Sloper; another places a spy in a closet at the scene of one of their trysts, in order to gather testimony for the lawsuit.
-In any event, Cibber was awarded a paltry £10 in damages.
-The following year, Cibber brought a second case against Sloper for "detaining" his wife.
-In fact, Mrs Cibber and Sloper had run off together, and had a daughter, Susannah Maria (Molly).
-This time Cibber was awarded £500.
-Cibber's intention, going into the lawsuit against his estranged wife and her new lover, was to shame Susannah as a cruel, unfaithful wife.
-However, as she was pregnant at the time of the trial, she shifted the public perception of herself to being an innocent woman, merely the victim of Cibber's male cruelty and greed.
+In any event, Theophilus Cibber was awarded a paltry £10 in damages.
+The following year, he brought a second case against Sloper for "detaining" his wife.
+In fact, Cibber and Sloper had run off together, and had a daughter, Susannah Maria (Molly).
+This time Theophilus Cibber was awarded £500.
+His intention, going into the lawsuit against his estranged wife and her new lover, was to shame Cibber as a cruel, unfaithful wife.
+However, as she was pregnant at the time of the trial, she shifted the public perception of herself to being an innocent woman, merely the victim of her husband's cruelty and greed.

-In 1740 Mrs Cibber sang in the world premiere of her brother's masque Alfred.
+In 1740, Cibber sang in the world premiere of her brother's masque Alfred.
 She moved to Dublin, and in the autumn of 1741 for a busy season at the Aungier Street Theatre with her good friend and mentor, the actor James Quinn.
 Handel joined her there, and she performed in several concerts with him conducting including performances of Acis and Galatea, Esther, and Alexander's Feast.
 She also joined the premiere performance of Handel's Messiah on 13 April 1742, singing the contralto solos.
-Legend has it that Dr Patrick Delany, the chancellor of St Patrick's Cathedral, upon hearing her sing "He was despised", proclaimed "Woman, for this be all thy sins forgiven thee!"
+Legend has it that Dr Patrick Delany, the chancellor of Christ Church Cathedral, upon hearing her sing "He was despised", proclaimed "Woman, for this be all thy sins forgiven thee!"
 On 21 and 28 July she sang a duo recital with her sister-in-law, the soprano Cecilia Arne (née Young).
 The Dublin notices were full of praise for Cibber for both her acting and her singing.
 Thomas Sheridan wrote:

 "What then must [the mighty force of oratorical expression] be, when conveyed to the heart with all the superadded powers and charms of musick?
 No person of sensibility, who has had the good fortune to hear Mrs Cibber sing the oratorio of the Messiah, will find it very difficult to give credit to accounts of the most wonderful effects produced from so powerful a union."